 Union Pacific removed its agent at the Eureka depot in January 1948, transferring all of the work to the agent at Tintic.
 In the supporting documents to the road's application to close the Eureka agency, the number of carloads for Eureka, Mammoth, and Silver City were included.
 For Eureka in 1945, there were 1,477 carloads shipped and four received.
 For 1946 the numbers were 1,235 shipped and nine received.
 For Mammoth, the 1945 numbers were 117 shipped and 10 cars of coal were received.
 Mammoth's 1946 numbers were 125 cars shipped and, again, 10 cars of coal were received.
 Silver City shipped only 21 cars in 1945 and 20 cars in 1946.
 No cars were received at Silver City in either 1945 or 1946.
 All of these cars would have been gathered and delivered to Tintic by UP's two remaining Shay locomotives, No. 59 and No. 61.
 At just four or five cars per working day, this would not have been a lot of work, but in those days of lower labor costs, would have been just enough for the crews and Shay locomotives at Tintic to keep busy.

-A large map of the entire Eureka Branch, dated 1951, shows that the entire branch east of the highway crossing for Utah state route 36 by that time.
+A large map of the entire Eureka Branch, dated 1951, shows that the entire branch east of the highway crossing for Utah state route 36.
 The map included the following note, "42+77 EOT Eureka Br.
 Ret.
 Beyond This Point."
 This notation indicates that east of engineering station 42+77, or a point 4,277 feet from its beginning point, the entire Eureka branch had been retired, from Silver City Junction eastward to Eureka, at engineering station 193+40.7 (Mile Post 3.66).
 Although Mammoth Junction was shown on the map, no tracks were shown for the Mammoth Branch.

 In September 1957, Union Pacific (and its LA&SL subsidiary) applied to the ICC to abandon the Mammoth Branch.
 In the application, the Mammoth Branch was shown as being 3.74 miles long, with another 0.76 mile of side tracks, consisting of the line from Mammoth Junction on the Eureka Branch, southeast to Mammoth, and including the steep New East Tintic Branch to the Mammoth mine.
 According to available track profiles, the Mammoth Branch extended from Mammoth Junction, mile post 1.59, to Mammoth, mile post 3.22, and on up the New East Tintic Branch to Mammoth Mine at mile post 5.21, a total length of 3.63 miles, not counting side tracks and spurs.